COLUMBIA SC VISITOR INFO

 In 1917, Fort Jackson (then Camp Jackson) was established for army training during World War I. The installation is now the U.S. Army's largest and most active Initial Entry Training Center.

-Like much of the Southeastern United States, Columbia enjoys its fair share of hot days in the summer, but this region doesn't slow down with a full slate of summer events and things to do.
+Like much of the Southeastern United States, Columbia enjoys its fair share of hot days, especially in the summer, but this region doesn't slow down with a full slate of year-round events and things to do.
 Here you can enjoy mild winters with an occasional 70-degree day for good measure.
-Fall and spring are beautiful and pleasant.
+Fall brings cooler sunny days and football games, and spring is beautiful with bold blooms all around.